The Tarzan/Lone Ranger Adventure Hour: Home media

 BCI Eclipse Entertainment (under its Ink & Paint classic animation entertainment brand) released The Lone Ranger (which was formerly owned by Entertainment Rights and was later acquired by Classic Media, then it was bought by DreamWorks Animation in 2012 and renamed into DreamWorks Classics and ultimately become the property of Universal Studios as of 2016) and The New Adventures of Zorro on DVD.
-However, the rights to the Tarzan property rest with the estate of Edgar Rice Burroughs, and as such, their authorization is needed for the series to be released.
+However, the rights to the Tarzan property rest with the estate and company of Edgar Rice Burroughs, and as such, their authorization is needed from Warner Bros.
+Television Distribution (the latter series’ current distributor) for the series to be released.